Work in Progress - Celestia and Luna Busts

-Want to learn more about how to sculpt like I do?
-My book Creature Sculpt will teach you everything you need to know!
+Want to learn how to sculpt like I do?
+My book Fantasy Creatures In Clay will teach you everything you need to know!
 Check out all the information here!

 My online class at Udemy is now enrolling.
 Head over there now to sign up.